-Learn how to create query-able tables from your operational databases with Upsolver Change Data Capture (CDC).
+Learn how to create query-able tables from your operational databases with Change Data Capture (CDC)

 Data replication has been around almost since the birth of databases.
 Early uses included integration between heterogeneous systems and data centralization (via the enterprise data warehouse).

 Change Data Capture (CDC) is not a recent invention, either.
 It was devised to identify and capture changes happening in the database.
-Much has already been said about it, and probably a lot more will be said, but the main idea remains the same: CDC is an efficient way to unsilo and democratize an organization’s data, so the enterprise can derive business value from its data, rather than just hoarding it or keeping a copy to please the auditors.
+Much has already been said about it, but the main idea remains the same: CDC is an efficient way to de-silo and democratize an organization’s data, so the enterprise can derive business value from its data, rather than just hoarding it or keeping a copy to please the auditors.
 Heck – in a lot of cases CDC has even brought enterprise teams closer, so instead of fighting about the scope of responsibilities, people actually change their mindset and start collaborating to maximize the value of their shared data.

-What is fresh is the paradigm shift from a locked and heavily guarded data warehouse (DW) to a data lake (DL), or these together in a Data Lakehouse architecture.
-Moving away from batch-oriented data distribution to streaming data pipelines further makes possible more ways of leveraging this data, with both change propagation and event-based architectures built on top of the same stream.
-Thus a CDC capability becomes essential to any modern data platform.
+What is fresh is the paradigm shift from a locked and heavily-guarded data warehouse (DW) to an open data lake (DL), or using the data lake as the engine for data warehouse use cases in a Data Lakehouse architecture.
+Moving away from batch-oriented data distribution to streaming data pipelines opens up new ways to leverage this data, by having both change propagation and event-based architectures built on top of the same stream.
+Thus a CDC capability to make databases available to all becomes essential for any modern data architecture.

-In this post we discuss the different CDC approaches and patterns, and cover key Upsolver CDC capabilities that make it an indispensable tool in high-performance data pipelines.
+In this post, we discuss the different CDC approaches and patterns, and cover CDC capabilities in Upsolver SQLake that make it an indispensable tool in high-performance data pipelines.

 Why replicate data?

-Other digital age companies face a different challenge.
-Software applications are released during rapid development cycles, and more and more data is generated every day as customers use the apps.
+Digital age companies face a different challenge.
+Software applications are released via rapid development cycles, data is generated continuously as customers use the apps.
 Development teams instantiate new databases and create new tables every day, and people immediately adopt new features.
 But the business may lag behind in analyzing these new and rapidly-multiplying data points.
-Frequently, companies must replicate the contents of entire OLTP DBs before they can find an actual use for the data, which data scientists can mine while minimizing the impact on the source systems.
+Frequently, companies are forced to replicate the contents of entire OLTP databases before they can find an actual use for the data, so that data scientists can mine the data without impacting the source systems.

-For example, in the gaming industry, improving the game experience is an iterative process; each successive iteration generates more data, potentially dictating a different approach to data for the next iteration.
+For example, in the online games industry, improving the game experience is an iterative process; each successive iteration generates more data, potentially dictating a different approach to data for the next iteration.

 Comparing database replication approaches

-CDC is one of multiple data replication methods.
+CDC is one of multiple methods to replicate a database.
 Furthermore there are several flavors of CDC.
-They are all oriented to a single purpose – to determine and track what has changed so action can be taken using the changed data.
+They are all oriented to a single purpose – to determine and track what has changed so that the current state of the database can be shared and accessed by the maximum number of analytics users.
 Of course we can react based only on the changes, but to obtain a complete view of data evolution in time we need to get the data baseline (“snapshot”) and then apply to it all the changes that have occurred within a given timeframe.

 Delta by comparison